- Reasons Your Dog Squints At You

-Dogs are stubborn, especially when there is no communicative understanding between you and them.
+Dogs are stubborn, especially when you have no good communication.

-Usually, this gesture is accompanied by the dog licking its lips carefully, blinking when it opens its eyes a little.
+Usually, this gesture is accompanied by the dog licking its lips carefully and blinking when it opens its eyes a little.

-However, when you are talking to a dog, they also tend to squint at you.
-It is just the dog trying to understand what you are saying.
+However, when talking to a dog, they also tend to squint at you, which means that it is just the dog trying to understand what you are saying.

 It is probably reading your body language and whatever body sign it can note.

-Dogs tend to squint their eyes at you when there is something is in their eyes.
-This object can be hair from their body or sand or maybe a crumb of wood.
+Dogs tend to squint their eyes at you when there is something in their eyes.
+This object can be hair from their body, sand, or maybe a wood crumb.

-Naturally, the object in their eyes will be washed by tears.
-Dogs will squint their eyes to force tears to wash off the object.
+Naturally, the object in their eyes will be washed by tears, so dogs will squint their eyes to force tears to wash off the object.

 When you notice your dog often squinting at you when you’re not eating/petting it, try to understand what is happening.